InfuseAI/primehub-site/docs/model-deployment.md

 |Metadata    | Hovering over `View` to display the metadata info |
 |Last Updated| Last updated time.|

++ `Search deploy name`: Search deployments by a keyword.

 + `Create Deployment` button: Clicking for a deployment creation.

 + `Refresh` button: Clicking to retrieve the latest statuses of deployments.

++ `Group` filter: List deployments of selected groups only; multiple selection.

++ `Deployed By Me`: Check; list deployments deployed by "me".

 ## Create

 ![](assets/mdeploy_create_v27.png)